Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

   │  │  └─ index.js
   │  ├─ gatsby-theme-chronoblog // chronoblog shadow
   │  │  ├─ post-footer.mdx // what comes after every blog post
-  │  │  ├─ site-footer.mdx // where is the main menu of the site
+  │  │  ├─ site-footer.mdx // site footer
-  │  │  └─ site-header.mdx // site main menu
+  │  │  └─ site-header.mdx // where is the main menu of the site
-  │  └─ pages // specially defined pages of the site
+  │  └─ pages // pages of the site
   │     ├─ index.mdx // the main page of the site
   │     └─ projects.mdx // optional site page
   └─ static